-During Spring and Summer 2021, the DCF IL Program plans to issue Requests for Proposal for the implementation of the We Kan Drive Program and the Service Advocate Program.
-The We Kan Drive Program will pilot in DCF's East Region.
-We Kan Drive will support older youth and young adults receiving foster care or DCF IL services in obtaining their lawful driver's license in the state of Kansas.
+The DCF IL Program issued Requests for Proposal for the implementation of the We Kan Drive Program in May 2021.
+A contract was awarded to DCCA in August 2021 to develop and administer the We Kan Drive program being piloted in DCF's East Region which consists of 24 counties.
+We Kan Drive is designed to support older youth and young adults receiving foster care or DCF IL services in obtaining their lawful driver's license in the state of Kansas.
 This includes, but is not limited to, assisting, educating, and paying for anything related to successfully obtaining a driver's permit or license, completing driver's education, and obtaining auto insurance.
-This will also include educating older youth and young adults on maintaining vehicles and the financial options when purchasing.
-In addition, the program will include a matched savings program for youth and young adults to purchase a vehicle.
+This also includes educating older youth and young adults on maintaining vehicles and the financial options when purchasing a vehicle.
+A matched savings program for youth and young adults to purchase a vehicle was initially planned as part of the program; however, DCCCA will need to find private donors to implement this program component.
+The